Secondary bone cancer is when a cancer has spread to the bones from where it started.

 Where a cancer starts is called the primary cancer.
-If some cells break away from the primary cancer they can move through the bloodstream or lymph system to another part of the body, where they can form a new tumour.
+This is when some cancer cells break away from the primary cancer.
+They can move through the bloodstream or lymph system to another part of the body to form a new tumour.
 This is called a secondary cancer.
 Secondary cancers are also called metastases (pronounced met-ass-ta-sees).

 The secondary cancer is made of the same type of cells as the primary cancer.